Natshah/uikit_components/README.txt

 The UIkit Components module is a companion module for the UIkit base theme.

- * For a full description of the theme, visit the project page: https://drupal.org/project/uikit_components
+ * For a full description of the module, visit the project page: https://drupal.org/project/uikit_components

  * To submit bug reports and feature suggestions, or to track changes: